Develop Your First BTCFi DApp in REE

 }

-8. Implementing the Deposit Functionality on the Frontend
+8. Implementing the Deposit Action on the Frontend

-Now, let's outline how to implement the user deposit functionality on the frontend, interacting with the canister methods defined in Section 7.
-We'll use the pre/invoke pattern:
+Now, let's outline how to implement the user deposit action on the frontend, interacting with the canister methods defined in Section 7.
+We'll use the inquiry/invoke pattern:

 - The frontend invokes the